Oil gains as Saudi stands by OPEC cuts, U.S. drilling drops

 (GRAPHIC: U.S. oil rig count link: tmsnrt.rs/2V1n5mN)

-Reporting by Noah Browning; Additional reporting by Henning Gloystein; editing by Louise Heavens and Alexander Smith
+Reporting by Noah Browning; Additional reporting by Henning Gloystein; editing by Alexander Smith and David Evans